 - Thomas Anstey (b 1819); and

-- Richard Anstey (b 1821, married Fanny (Frances) Russell and they had at least three children Thomas Anstey (b 16 August 1848, married Deborah Sarah Mudge in 1873 in Bonne Bay, however she died in 1876 so he remarried Sarah Elizabeth Parsons in 1877, having children in Rocky Harbour Elizabeth Alice Anstey (b 1879); Georgina Anstey (b 1881); and Samuel Anstey (b 1895).
-In the 1921 Census the family was living at Rocky Harbour, where Thomas Anstey died in 1926 of “paralysis“, buried at St Matthew’s Anglican Cemetery); Lucy Anstey (b 1850); and William Anstey (b 1853, died 1879))
+- Richard Anstey (b 1821, married Fanny (Frances) Russell and they had at least three children Thomas Anstey (b 16 August 1848, married Deborah Sarah Mudge in 1873 in Bonne Bay, however she died in 1876 so he remarried Sarah Elizabeth Parsons in 1877, having children in Rocky Harbour Elizabeth Alice Anstey (b 1879, died 22 August 1906 in Cow Head); Georgina Anstey (b 1881, married Enos Watts in 1903 in Rocky Harbour); and Samuel Anstey (b 1895, married Cinderella? and died on 28 January 1921 – in the 1921 Newfoundland Census Cinderella was a widow living alone in Rocky Harbour).
+In c1911 the family were living in Rocky Harbour.
+In the 1921 Newfoundland Census the family was living at Rocky Harbour, where Thomas Anstey died in 1926 of “paralysis“, buried at St Matthew’s Anglican Cemetery); Lucy Anstey (b 1850); and William Anstey (b 1853, died 1879))

 It is likely that from a young age Thomas Anstey worked for John Slade & Co – likely as early as 1776, and perhaps to repay his father’s debts to the company.
 In 1806 we find “Twillingate Fishing Rooms Thomas Anstey & John Anstey.
 At Simm’s Path End.”
 In 1812 “Thomas Anstey of Twillingate receives a 12 lb credit note from John Slade & Co.”